-As at June 30, 2020, advances to EquityLine Services Corporation (the Manager) totaled \$186,333 (2019 - \$197,474).
-These advances are non-interest bearing and are due on demand.
-The Company and the Manager are related by virtue of common ownership in Management.
+As at September 30, 2020, advances to Equityline Services Corporation (the Manager) totalled of \$1,863,561 (2019 - \$197,474).
+The advances are non-interest bearing and are due on demand.
+The Company and the Manager are related by virtue of common ownership in management.

-As at June 30, 2020, included in "due from related parties" is an amount of \$210,084 which is comprised of cash held in trust by the Manager who is the Company's mortgage servicing and administration provider.
-The nature of the cash balance held in trust relates to mortgage funding holdbacks and prepaid mortgage interest received from various borrowers.
-There is an aggregate amount of \$23,751 due to related parties that is netted in the "due from related parties" balance as at June 30, 2020.
+As at September 30, 2020, included in "due from related parties" is \$1,466,827 of cash held in trust by the Manager, the Company's mortgage servicing and administration provider.
+The balance relates to mortgage funding holdbacks and prepaid mortgage interest received from various borrowers.